|Nutrition Facts (per serving)|

 How Strong Is the Moscow Mule?

-There are a couple of claims to the creation of the Moscow Mule.
-One dates to 1939 at the Cock N' Bull pub in Hollywood.
-The story goes that the bar's owner, Jack Morgan, partnered up Smirnoff owner John Martin to promote that vodka along with the bar's house ginger beer.
-It was a win-win situation for the team because both brands are alive and well today.
+There are a couple of claims to the invention of the Moscow mule.
+One dates to 1939 at the Cock 'n Bull pub in Hollywood.
+The story goes that the bar's owner, Jack Morgan, partnered up with Smirnoff Vodka's John Martin to promote the vodka and the bar's house-made ginger beer.
+Apparently, it was a winning situation for the team because both beverage brands are alive and well today.

-Another story jumps ahead to 1941 at the same bar when the head bartender, Wes Price, needed to unload liquor stock that wasn't selling.
-This successful promotion was enhanced by a marketing campaign in which a Moscow Mule made with Smirnoff was served in copper mugs.
-The mugs became a trademark vessel for the drink, the campaign was a success for the Russian vodka, and the drink has been popular ever since.
+Another story jumps ahead to 1941 at the same bar when the head bartender, Wes Price, needed to unload some liquor that wasn't selling.
+This successful promotion was enhanced by a marketing campaign in which a Moscow mule made with Smirnoff was served in copper mugs.
+The mugs became the drink's trademark vessel, the campaign was a success for the Russian vodka, and the mule was a smash hit.